Die Cut Basics: Tips and Ideas

 - Cost is a factor to consider as well.
 Machines can cost between $50 up to $1000.
 You should consider a better quality machine if you are planning to craft for profit.
 Many times you can get a machine in what is called a bundle.
 This bundle often includes some dies and /or tools.
 The bundle generally has a bargain price.

 - Size of cutting area is another consideration.
 In the manual machines there is a smaller area which to cut.
 But the electronic and digital machines have lager surfaces which means that you can make multiple cuts at the same time.
+You need to consider the size of the plates and work area as well as the kind of projects that you will be doing.

 Die Cut Machines Information And Comparisons